 A kid who grows up in a household that makes $300,000 a year is going to have massive advantages over a kid who grows up with a single mother who makes just $28,000 a year.
 The $300,000 a year parents can afford SAT tutoring, math lessons, violin lessons, horse-back riding lessons, summer education trips abroad, and so forth.
 How the hell does a single mother making $28,000 afford any of these things for a sustainable period of time?
 She can’t.

-The Berkeley College Republicans have raised awareness that racial discrimination is wrong, but are doing a disservice to their school, the community, political party and to themselves.
+The Berkeley College Republicans have raised awareness that racial discrimination is wrong.
+But they are doing a disservice to their school, the community, political party and to themselves.
 Their satire will get completely lost to the minorities they are digging.
 I understand what they are saying, and they have successfully made their point.
 I get it, trust me I get it.
 They are going about it in a tasteless way that is hurtful.